waratuman/waratuman.github.com/_posts/2011-01-28-heroku-for-x.md

 ---

 Many new platforms state that they are simple 'Heroku for X' (replace X with PHP, Node.js, .Net, Java, ...).
-These platforms I feel are missing to key points that Heroku brings to the table: the server-less cloud and a growing platform.
+These platforms I feel are missing two key points that Heroku brings to the table: the server-less cloud and a growing platform.

-First, Heroku is revolutionary in that there are not servers for you to worry about.
+First, Heroku is revolutionary in that there are no servers for you to worry about.
 Several of these new 'Heroku for X' platforms spin up new servers which you have `ssh` access to and can use how you will.
 But I don't want to worry about this!
 Even if I say that I don't understand, I have always had `ssh`